-The attached discovery is served on defendant.
+The attached interrogatories, requests for admission, document requests, and requests for disclosure are served on defendant.
 I certify that a true copy of this letter and all attachments accompanied the citation and petition at the time of service upon defendant.